PyDrocsid/cogs/moderation/content_filter/documentation.md

 ### `add`

-This command is used to add a new expression to the filter. <br>
+Adds a new regular expression to the filter.

 ```css
 .content_filter [add|+] <regex> <delete> <description>